InnoDeep-repos/SGEMAS/README.md

 > **"Wake-on-Crisis" AI for Ultra-Low-Power Medical Implants.**

-**SGEMAS** is a bio-inspired, thermodynamic anomaly detection architecture designed to solve the energy crisis in implantable medical devices (Pacemakers, ILRs).
-It replaces static Deep Learning models with a dynamic, self-organizing agent topology that remains dormant during homeostasis and only wakes up during pathological events.
+**SGEMAS** is a bio-inspired, thermodynamic anomaly detection architecture designed to solve the energy crisis **and enable Precision Medicine** in implantable medical devices (Pacemakers, ILRs).
+It replaces static Deep Learning models with a dynamic, self-organizing agent topology that remains dormant during homeostasis, **learns patient-specific physiology**, and only wakes up during pathological events.

 > ⚠️ **Note:** The core algorithm is currently **Patent Pending**.
 This repository serves as a technical showcase and validation suite.
 The full implementation is deployed within our **SmartDiag** clinical platform.